An arrhythmia is an abnormal heart beat which is continuously irregular with no pattern to it at all.

 Other tests, including a blood pressure check and blood tests to measure how well your kidneys and thyroid gland are working, are usually carried out as well.

+There are several medicines and non-medical options available to help you manage atrial fibrillation.
 Treatment is depending on the type and how long you have had it; how troublesome your symptoms are; and whether there is an underlying cause.

 The mainstays of treatment are heart rate and rhythm control medication and some form of medication to minimise blood clot formation.